Citing

 Processing of personal data

-When you create a RefWorks account, you must approve ProQuest's Terms and Conditions and Privacy Policy.
-This includes agreeing that ProQuest and Luleå University of Technology will register your name and email address.
-Be sure to read the terms of agreement in full.
+When you create an account, you must accept ProQuest’s terms for the processing of personal data and its general terms and conditions.
+This includes allowing ProQuest and Luleå University of Technology to process your name and email address.
+Read the terms carefully.

-Spreading information containing personal data is not allowed.
-Avoid uploading files with recorded or transcribed interviews.
+You are not allowed to share information that contains personal data.
+Therefore, avoid uploading files with recorded or transcribed interviews.

 Create a RefWorks account

-RefWorks is available for free to all students and staff at Luleå University of Technology.
-To use RefWorks, you need to create an account.
+RefWorks is available free of charge to students and staff at Luleå University of Technology.
+To use RefWorks, you first need to create an account.

 - Login or create an account

 To create an account, select Create account at the bottom of the login box.
-Provide your university email address.
+Enter your university email address.

-To use RefWorks with applications like Microsoft Word or Google Docs, you need to install add-ins.
-There are several options to choose from:
+To use RefWorks in Microsoft Word or Google Docs, you need to install add-ons.
+There are several options:

 ExLibris guide for installing RefWorks Citation Manager in Microsoft Word. - Installing RefWorks for Google Docs

-Upgrade your add-in from Write-n-Cite to RefWorks Citation Manager.
+Upgrade your add-on from Write-N-Cite to RefWorks Citation Manager.

 Learn how to use RefWorks